Search engine optimization (SEO) is an ever-changing beast. As search engines have grown and pivoted, so has the content that drives them.

 In the beginning, quality writing wasn’t considered an SEO must-have.
 In fact, you could write terrible content, but as long as you tagged it with the right meta tags and stuffed it full of keywords, it was very likely to rank.
 Thankfully, algorithm updates through the years have pushed publishers to produce professional, well-researched, and edited content.

-But some old school SEO practices are hard to let go of.
-There are a ton of marketing professionals out there (and even writers) who cling to what are now considered some of the biggest faux pas in SEO writing—keyword stuffing being one of them.
-Not only does it make for low-quality content, it can negatively impact your search rankings.
+But some old-school SEO practices are hard to let go of.
+There are a ton of marketing professionals out there (and even writers) who cling to what are now considered some of the biggest faux pas in SEO writing — keyword stuffing being one of them.
+Not only does it make for low-quality content, but it can also negatively impact your search rankings.

 So, what exactly is it and how do you make sure that you aren’t doing it?
 I’ll walk you through it below.

 Keyword stuffing is when you oversaturate your content with keywords that reduce the readability and usefulness of the content.

 For example, let’s say you sell custom unicorn onesies.
 In a high-quality piece of content, you would probably reference your keyword (custom unicorn onesies) in your title tag, meta, page title, and URL, and then sprinkle it in naturally throughout the content of a landing page.